What are the Symptoms of Thyroid Problems in Females?

-There has been a recent increase in television stars being diagnosed with a thyroid issue after viewers have noticed they have goiters.
-A goiter is where thyroid becomes inflamed and the lower neck appears more swollen.
-This can be a sign of hypo or hyper function of the thyroid gland.
-Symptoms may include tightness in the throat that may lead to difficulty swallowing/breathing, coughing, or hoarseness in the voice.
+There has been a recent increase in television stars diagnosed with thyroid issues after viewers have noticed they have goiters.
+A goiter is where the thyroid becomes inflamed and the lower neck appears more swollen.
+This can be a sign of hypo or hyper-function of the thyroid gland.
+Symptoms may include tightness in the throat, which may lead to difficulty swallowing or breathing, coughing, or hoarseness in the voice.

 2. Hair Thinning

-3. Change in Weight/Energy
+3. Change in Weight or Energy

 4. Irregular Heartbeat/Cardiovascular Disease